← All Conditions

 Segmentectomy is technically more demanding than lobectomy.
 The anatomy of the lung segments is variable, the planes between segments are not always obvious, and the operation requires confident identification of the segmental artery, vein, and bronchus before division.
 In practices that perform it infrequently, segmentectomy is sometimes converted to lobectomy intra-operatively when the anatomy proves more complex than expected.
 In high-volume practices, segmentectomy is performed reliably and confidently — which means a ground-glass nodule patient receives a smaller operation with a shorter recovery and better preservation of lung function.

-Dr Okiror’s personal robotic segmentectomy rate is 22.7 percent of all anatomic resections, well above the UK average.
+Dr Okiror’s personal robotic segmentectomy rate is 22.7 percent of his robotic anatomic resections, closely tracking the Guy’s and St Thomas’ institutional rate.
 Across the wider Guy’s and St Thomas’ service, 88.9 percent of segmentectomies are performed robotically — one of the highest robotic segmentectomy rates in any UK thoracic centre.

 For ground-glass nodules where lobectomy is the right operation — particularly when the nodule sits centrally, when there are multiple nodules in the same lobe, or when staging requires it — the operation is performed robotically through the same small incisions.
 Across all anatomic resections, Dr Okiror’s personal robotic-or-keyhole rate is above 80 percent.